ildrummer/TempBuddy/readme.md

 ## Techniques
 1. Test-driven development using PyTest
 2. Multithreading (ESP32-CAMs are slooooow)
+3. Containerization to handle application resilience (restart on failure)

 # Implementation

+## Hardware
-1. ESP-32 CAM with DS18B20 waterproof temperature sensor on breadboard.
-Microcontroller programmed with file in ESP32 ArduinoC/Remote_Temp_ESP32.ino
+1. ESP-32 CAM microcontroller with DS18B20 waterproof temperature sensor on breadboard.
+See this [Random Nerd Tutorials article](https://randomnerdtutorials.com/esp32-ds18b20-temperature-arduino-ide/).

-# To Do
+2. Rasperry Pi 3 running the temperature server 24/7.

-## Inversion of Control
+## Software
-1. Data Access Object pattern for DB
-2. Sensor interface for temp sensors

-## Dependency Injection for Testing
+1. ESP-32 programmed with file in [/ESP32_ArduinoC/Remote_Temp_ESP32.ino](/ESP32_ArduinoC/Remote_Temp_ESP32.ino).
+Runs as a REST endpoint and serves JSON temperature data.
+2. SQLite3 database to store temperature data, sensors
+3. Python server that polls all sensors for data and stores the temperatures returned.
+4. Docker container encapsulating Python server and database.